【SaaS Inbound Marketing Website Case Study – Acquiring Customers】

 From our example, Zapier, there are several routes for visitors to get started.
 They can choose to learn about how their service helps them from their job role perspective, or they can start with the other digital apps they are using.

 No matter what of your target market is, there is always multiple application to your service.
 One way to segment the visitor route is by their job roles, since there are likely to have a different application of your service to each workforce.
-They might be using tools that do not apply in other industries, or have a completely unrelatable scenario.
+Visitors from diverse fields might be using varying tools that do not apply in other industries, or have a completely unrelatable scenario.

 Upon clicking the “Explore Zapier by job role” button on the menu, you are referred to a page with listing of different workforces.
-Keep in mind that you do not need a segment for all job titles, but group them under similar purpose.
+Keep in mind that you do not need a segment for all job titles, but group them under similar purpose or application.

 For those choosing the job segment route, Zapier provides a demonstration of automations base on a common selection of apps and automated functions by their current customers.
 Here we can see that the suggestions for designers and project managers contain individual sets of apps, and the automations serves varied purposes.